unn/taxonomy_menu/README.txt

 (http://drupal.org/project/menu_breadcrumbs)

 i18n
-At the momement the multiple language support seems to work only when the Taxonomy Menu option "item for vocabulary" is disabled.
+At the momement the multiple language support seems to work only when the Taxonomy menu option "item for vocabulary" is disabled.

 DOMAIN ACCESS